 As interest in what happens in Springfield has grown, the practice of "grass-roots lobbying" has expanded with it.
-Groups with legislative interests often keep their supporters advised of bills pending in Springfield through newsletters, Web sites, and/or mass e-mail messages.
+Groups with legislative interests often keep their supporters advised of bills pending in Springfield through newsletters, Web sites, mass e-mails, and/or other electronic communication methods.
 Such communications list bills of significant interest to the organization, their sponsors, a brief description of their contents, and the group's positions on them.
 This may be accompanied by commentary on what is happening in the General Assembly, and often will suggest action by members to further the organization's legislative program.
-Such actions might include writing to legislators, calling them in Springfield, or contacting them in their districts.
+Such actions might include writing to or e-mailing legislators, calling them in Springfield, or contacting them in their districts.
 After a session, and before elections, some interest groups use their newsletters and/or Web sites to compare the voting records of individual legislators to those groups' legislative positions.

 When an interest group mounts a major legislative effort, it may bring voters to Springfield to visit legislators in small groups.
 Such visits may be part of a larger rally or demonstration in the State House rotunda or on the State House grounds, complete with speeches and songs.
-Such efforts usually occur in the middle to latter part of the spring session, when major bills are approaching Third Reading.
+These efforts usually occur in the middle to latter part of the spring session, when major bills are approaching Third Reading.